ngneat/helipopper/README.md

 ## Config

-- `beforeRender` - Hook that'll be called before rendering the tooltip content: ( apply only for string )
+- `beforeRender` - Hook that'll be called before rendering the tooltip content: ( applies only for string )
 ```ts
 import { HelipopperModule } from '@ngneat/helipopper';